 - incurring additional deductible running expenses as a result of working from home.

-If you use the shortcut method you must include the note “COVID-hourly rate” in your tax return.
+If you use the shortcut method, you must include the note “COVID-hourly rate” in your tax return, the ATO advises.

-You can still use the 52 cents per hour flat rate method or claim actual expenses but the calculation is probably a bit trickier for those who are working from home for the first time because of the coronavirus.
+You can still use the 52 cents per hour flat rate method or claim actual expenses, but the calculations under those methods are probably a bit trickier for those who are working from home for the first time because of the coronavirus.

-What sort of proof of expenses do I need to keep and for how long?
+What proof of expenses do I need for claiming work from home tax deductions?

 If you use the shortcut method, you only need to keep a record of the hours you worked at home, for example timesheets or diary notes.
 For the 52 cents per hour method, you just need a diary of your working from home hours.
-For the other method, you’ll also need to keep all receipts and invoices.
-All your records should be kept for five years from the date you lodge your tax return.
+For the actual expenses method, you’ll also need to keep all your work-related receipts and invoices.
+All your records should generally be kept for five years from the date you lodge your tax return.

 Make sure you keep these records from now on – don’t try to recreate things retrospectively when tax time comes.
-You won’t be able to remember exactly what your working hours were and the chances are you won’t be able to find all your receipts – meaning your claim could be lower than it should have been.
+You won’t be able to remember exactly what your working hours were without written records, and chances are you won’t be able to find all your receipts – meaning your claim could be lower than it should have been.

 Be proactive, file receipts and bills somewhere safe and consider keeping electronic copies in one place on your phone or laptop.